jurosic/active-ip-sniffer/README.md

 Update 1.1:
    Added a port sniffer aswell works but there might be minor bugs that i will fix in the future.

+Update 1.2:
+   Added a gateway scanner for wifi routers.
+   IP Scanner now works with 192.168.x.x, so you can now scan 192.168.1.x, .2.x, .3.x and so on.